DamienKusters/gmtk2024jam-docs/Kraken game.md

 - Comets will randomly appear from different angles
 	- https://www.youtube.com/watch?v=DF5_k5TAZPc

-#todo
-These kinds of projectiles can't be devoured;
-Problems:
-- How to split eatable entities from projectiles?
-- Comets are both entities and projectiles
-- Can the tentacle get hurt from the projectiles, or only the mouth piece?

-Solutions:
-- Projectiles damage the main mouth piece instead of the tentacle, it could drag/**slap** away projectiles from the mouth piece.
+##### Projectiles
+Projectiles are emitted from dangerous entities.
+They can't be grabbed and will damage the Kraken when coming into collision with the `tip of the tentacle`.
+The arm of the tentacle & the mouth piece is not damaged by projectiles.
+- Reasons for this decision:
+	- Evading projectiles is player skill based.
+If the mouth piece was included this could be unfair and needs to be balanced with an option to block.
+	- Only the tip of the tentacle is affected, the rest of the tentacle is too large and also acts just as decoration.

+Projectiles **MUST** be highly visible to be distinguished from entities.
+Use: shaders and/or trails

 ##### Stages
 Stages of the game (Levels)